RustyOn/EA-Assignment2/ea-assignment2/README.md

 The app is a translation app that takes in user input and translates it to american sign language.

-The app is split into three main parts: The Login Page, Translation Page and the Profile Page
+The app is split into three main parts: The Login Page, the Translation Page and the Profile Page

 - The Login Page
   * Here the user can enter their desired username.
 The username is checked against the API that contains users and translation data.